Insurance and Illness FAQ

 All Knox students are strongly advised to have comprehensive health insurance.
 While basic health care is available through Health Services on campus, chronic or extended medical conditions, prescriptions, x-rays, lab tests, emergency medical care, and hospital visits are your financial responsibility -- and they can be quite costly.
-To learn more about voluntary or individual health insurance plans, Knox has partnered with Lawrence E. Smith & Associates, Inc. Please visit HTH Worldwide to learn more about the plan and receive a cost estimate.
+More information about health insurance will be provided over the summer.

 Where are health facilities located?

 3315 N. Seminary St.